Okrug

-An okrug is a type of administrative division in some Slavic states.
-The word okrug is a loanword in English, alternatively translated as area, district, or region.
+An okrug is a type of administrative division in some Slavic-speaking states.
+The word okrug is a loanword in English, alternatively translated as area, district, county, or region.

 Etymologically, okrug literally means 'circuit', derived from Proto-Slavic *okrǫgъ, in turn from *ob- "around" + *krǫgъ "circle".
 In meaning, the word is similar to the German term Bezirk or Kreis ('district') and the French word arrondissement; all of which refer to something "encircled" or "surrounded".

+Kazakhstan

+In Kazakhstan, an okrug (округ) refers to an administrative-territorial unit that operates below the district (raion) level.
+The term is most commonly used in the form of rural district (ауылдық округ), which encompasses one or several rural settlements (aul) administered collectively under a single local government.

+Each rural okrug has an elected or appointed akim (executive head) who manages administrative affairs on behalf of the district authorities.
+The okrug serves as an intermediary administrative level between the district and individual auls, often responsible for local public services, infrastructure maintenance, and basic civil registration.

+The use of the term "okrug" differs from other former Soviet countries where it may refer to larger administrative units; in Kazakhstan, it specifically denotes these small local government areas.